Mapping classes associated to mixed-sign Coxeter graphs: Mixed-sign Coxeter systems and associated mapping classes.

-\begin{remark}{\em For the classical definition of Coxeter and Artin groups, the $m_{i,j}$ are allowed to vary (for $i \neq j$) in the set $\{2,3,\dots,\infty\}$.
-In this paper, we restrict only to the simply-laced case described above.} \end{remark}
+\begin{remark}{\em In the usual definition of Coxeter and Artin groups, the $m_{i,j}$ are allowed to vary (for $i \neq j$) in the set $\{2,3,\dots,\infty\}$.
+In this paper, we restrict only to the {\it simply-laced case} described above.} \end{remark}

 Let $I_\sign$ be the $n \times n$ matrix with $0$ on the off-diagonal, and diagonal entries equal to $\s(1),\dots,\s(n)$.
 Let $A = [a_{i,j}]$ be the adjacency matrix of $\Gamma$, $A^+$ the upper triangular part of $A$, and $U= I_\sign - A^+$.
 Then $U$ determines a symmetric form